uCFI-GATech/ucfi-kernel/README.md

 something is being traced and then will return the PID of the root thread of the target.
 As threads belonging to the target are created, the kernel will create pseudo-files with the name `/sys/kernel/debug/pt_<pid>`.

+## End-to-End Example

+See the script `trace-example.sh` for a complete example of configuring the kernel, starting the monitor, and timing execution for several SPEC programs.